DaveM7788/ctrlpmp3/README.md

 # ctrlpmp3

-Ctrl-P MP3 is a web-based music player with fuzzy search to quickly find and play songs.
+Ctrl-P MP3 is a web-based music player with fuzzy search similar to popular text editors such as Sublime Text and Visual Studio Code.